Pace of Play

 Golf is a very expensive game.
 I'm not talking about the clubs or other equipment which is relatively minor.
 I'm not even talking about the real estate, even though that is significant.
 And no, I'm not referring to the green's fees, as they are somewhat in balance with other sports or leisure time activities.

-I am talking about the time.
+I am talking about the TIME.
 The investment of time to play a round of golf is HUGE, especially for a person in the work force.
-By the time you get your foursome to agree on a time and place, get the tee time, put on your golf attire, warm up (I know, you don't really warm up), play your round, change clothes and shower, drive back home or to the office, and brag about your score, you have probably spent upwards of 5 hours.
-That is in incredible investment.
+By the time you get your foursome to agree on a time and place, get the tee time, put on your golf attire, warm up (I know, most of us don't really warm up), play your round, change clothes and shower, drive back home or to the office, and brag about your score, you have probably spent upwards of 5 to 6 hours.
+That is in incredible investment of time.

 But we do it because we love to play.
 What most of us don't like is SLOW PLAY.
 And with a concerted effort by the golf course and all players, we can easily shorten the round.

 I appreciate new players, young players, slow players, old players, ladies, or whoever might be included among those who play slowly.
 But there needs to be a more pro-active policy on golf courses so those of us who's time matters can get a round in as quickly as possible

 The following are my observations and suggestions for improving the Pace of Play.

 Course Responsibilities and Enforcement

 • The golf course MUST enforce the pace of play.
 As a practical matter, that should be defined any time there is space ahead and pressure behind.
 If someone is waiting and there is room ahead, then the slow group must let the people behind play through without delay.